MadsJensen/intro_to_scientific_computing/course_description.md

 ### Teaching format

-Lectures (few) and (mostly) hands-on exercises.
+Teaching is in the form of "interactive lectures", where students follow instructions to complete specific learning tasks (hands-on) introduced by the lecturers.

 ### Target audience

-* Students of any discipline that generates or work with _data_ that needs to be analysed to gain insight into a phenomenon (_a.k.a._ "everybody")
+* Students of any discipline that generates or work with _data_ that needs to be analysed to gain insight into a phenomenon
-* People interested in the foundations of data-driven science
+* Students interested in the foundations of data-driven science

 ### Course material